-- 11. Tree Canopy Coverage Ordinance: Subtitle 25, Division 3, the Tree Canopy Coverage Ordinance (TCC), requires a minimum percentage of the site to be covered by tree canopy for any development projects that require a grading permit.
+- Ordinance (TCC), requires a minimum percentage of the site to be covered by tree canopy for any development projects that require a grading permit.
 Properties that are zoned M-X-T are required to provide a minimum of ten percent of the gross tract area to be covered by tree canopy.
 The subject property is 68.91 acres in size, resulting in a tree canopy coverage requirement of 6.89 acres.
-The TCC requirement can be met in full through onsite woodland preservation, which totals 9.03 acres.
+[The TCC requirement can be met in full through onsite woodland preservation, which totals 9.03 acres.]
+The schedule provided shows that this area is being met in full through the provision of proposed plantings and existing woodlands on-site.
 Compliance with this requirement will be further evaluated at the time of DSP. - 12.
 Further Planning Board Findings and Comments from Other Entities: The subject application was referred to the concerned agencies and divisions.
 The referral comments are summarized as follows: - a.
 Community Planning-The Planning Board adopts the following findings: - (1) This application is consistent with the 2002 General Plan Development Pattern policies for the Developing Tier. - (2) This application is in conformance with the land use recommendations of the 2007 Approved Westphalia Sector Plan and Sectional Map Amendment.

 The sector plan recommends development of a commercially oriented neighborhood center and low density residential use mixed with industrial uses on the subject property.
-Parcel 1 is shown to be multifamily residential use and Parcel 3 is shown to be commercial/retail uses that satisfy the development of a commercially-oriented neighborhood center at the Westphalia Road frontage.
+[Parcel-1-is-shown-to-be-multifamily-residential-use and Parcel-3-is-shown-to-be-commercial/retail-that] The proposed uses satisfy the development of a commercially-oriented neighborhood center at the Westphalia Road frontage.